killshot13/mdEditor/README.md

 - Auto-checks for errors/problems and generates a detailed output for any broken rules.

-- Lints and runs autofix on save which will correct/reformat most common errors.
+- Lints and runs auto-fix on save which will correct/reformat most common errors.

 - Supports the creation of `.pdf`, `.docx`, and `.html` files, which can be exported and viewed with MS Word, Adobe Acrobat, or the browser.